M.Ed. Special Education - General Curriculum

 The online master’s degree in Special Education: General Curriculum prepares candidates to serve students with disabilities in inclusive settings in P-12 schools.
 Three electives are included in the program to provide content delivery for candidates’ individual interests (e.g., autism, preschool special education, reading, and English to speakers of other languages).
 Upon completion of the program, graduates will be prepared to serve students with disabilities in a variety of teaching and leadership roles.

+The program meets the Council for Exceptional Children (CEC) standards.
 The Master of Education in Special Education degree prepares practicing educators to be teacher-leaders in Special Education - General Curriculum.
-The program provides initial certification in special education for experienced educators in other fields and prepares teachers to educate an increasingly diverse population of students in Georgia through inclusive practices.
+The program also provides initial certification in special education for experienced educators in other fields and prepares teachers to use effective instructional practices to educate learners with varying social, cultural, and linguistic backgrounds in Georgia.

 The program of study in the M.Ed. in Special Education - General Curriculum begins with an inclusive core of course work in curriculum development, collaborative practices and content area teaching strategies in reading and writing.
 Upon completion of the program, individuals majoring in Special Education - General Curriculum may also become eligible to receive an endorsement in Reading or ESOL, or a graduate certificate in Autism Spectrum Disorder.
 Successful candidates complete the program of study in approximately 24 months.
 The M.Ed. in Special Education has been approved by the Georgia Professional Standards Commission.